shimaden/tw/README.md

 ```
 Usakotter allows you to:
 - post a tweet.
+- post a tweet with up to four image files.
+- post a tweet with a video file.
 - display timelines: Home, Mention, User, List, Retweets-of-me, Favorites (Likes), Search.
 - show a specified user's information.
 - show the Lists which a specified user own.